Careers360 Logo

 JEE Main 2026 Question Paper

-JEE Mains 2026 question paper has been given below for Jan 21, Jan 22, Jan 23, Jan 24 and Jan 28 both shifts.
-You will be able to find some questions below:
+JEE Mains 2026 question paper has been given below for Jan 21, Jan 22, Jan 23, Jan 24 and Jan 28, both shifts.
+You will be able to find questions with the answer Key below:

 JEE Main 2026 Jan 28 Shift 2 Question Paper

 The JEE Mains 2026 Jan 28 Shift 2 was concept-driven but scoring, with Physics being formula-based, Chemistry theory-focused (more inorganic), and Maths lengthy yet manageable.
-You can find detailed information in JEE Main 2026 January 28 Shift 2 Question Paper pdf.
-You can find subject wise detailed analysis given below:
+You can find detailed information in the JEE Main 2026 January 28 Shift 2 Question Paper PDF.
+You can find subject-wise detailed analysis given below:

 SubjectsMajor Topics AskedDifficulty Level